-- STEP 2 Select the regulated impervious area value in Column 1 of Table B-3 that is closest to, but not less than, the determined value. - STEP 3 Determine the volume that needs to be provided in cubic feet to satisfy the volume requirements using Column 2 in Table B-3. - STEP 4 Using the value from Column 2 determined above, select the depth (D) of the proposed BMP, and then simply determine the surface area needed from Column 3 of Table B-3.
+STEP 2 - Select the proposed impervious area value in Column 1 of Table B-3 that is closest to, but not less than, the determined value.

+STEP 3 - Determine the volume that needs to be provided in cubic feet to satisfy the volume requirements using Column 2 in Table B-3.

+STEP 4 - Using the value from Column 2 determined above, select the depth (D) of the proposed BMP, and then simply determine the surface area needed from Column 3 of Table B-3.